Abelmoschus crinitus

 Abelmoschus crinitus is a species of flowering plant belonging to the mallow family.
 It was first described by Nathaniel Wallich in 1830.

 Habitat

-A. crinitus is native to China, the Philippines, India, Laos, Myanmar, Nepal, Thailand, Vietnam and Java.
+Abelmoschus crinitus is native to China, the Philippines, India, Laos, Myanmar, Nepal, Thailand, Vietnam and Java.
 There have been a number of reports of the plant growing in Pakistan but its presence is rare.
 It is found in deciduous forests and on grassy slopes between 300 and 1300 m.

 Characteristics

-A. crinitus is a perennial shrub.
+Abelmoschus crinitus is a perennial shrub.
 Its stems grow up to 1 m tall.
 The leaves are "ovate-pentagonal" in shape with 3–5 shallow lobes and reach a maximum size of 8×7 cm.
 Stellate Trichome is present on both the upper and lower leaf surfaces, though it is more dense on the underside.
 The flowers are a "creamy-white to deep orange-yellow" colour and occasionally have a reddish centre.
 They have 5–6 bracts measuring 7–11 mm in length which are green when in flower and brown when in fruit.